gmc-code/PC-microbit-micropython/docs/images/images_by_setting_pixels.rst

 .. py:function:: randint(a, b)

-    Return a random integer from and including a to b.
+    Return a random integer from a to b and including both.

 | The code below displays a random pixel of random brightness every 500ms, then clears the display before showing the next one.